PedroF20/angular-traceMySteps/Readme.md

 ### Steps to run:

 1) Download this folder and the backend repository (on my profile).
-2) Open two terminal windows (one for each repository).
+2) Open two shell windows (one for each repository).

 3) On the Angular project folder:
 ```